aetperf/aetperf.github.io/_posts/2024-05-27-An-Hybrid-Information-Retriever-with-DuckDB.md

   <img width="900" src="/img/2024-05-28_01/dataset_card_HF.png" alt="dataset_card_HF">
 </p>

-The dataset has a total number of rows of 630000 and the size of the dataset files is 119 MB.
+The dataset has a total number of rows of 630000 and the total size of the files is 119 MB.
 Here is a brief description of the dataset from the Hugging Face [dataset page](https://huggingface.co/datasets/fancyzhx/dbpedia_14):

 > The DBpedia ontology classification dataset is constructed by picking 14 non-overlapping classes from DBpedia 2014.
 They are listed in classes.txt.
 From each of thse 14 ontology classes, we randomly choose 40,000 training samples and 5,000 testing samples.
 Therefore, the total size of the training dataset is 560,000 and testing dataset 70,000.
 There are 3 columns in the dataset (same for train and test splits), corresponding to class index (1 to 14), title and content.

-We access the dataset using the great [`datasets`](https://huggingface.co/docs/datasets/index) library by Hugging Face.
+We access the dataset using the [`datasets`](https://huggingface.co/docs/datasets/index) library by Hugging Face.

 ```python
 import re